 TAs are not paid; they receive 1 academic credit per semester and are graded on a pass/fail basis.

-Members of the classes of 2023 and 2024 are permitted to apply a maximum of 2 TA credits toward the 84 credits required for awarding of the JD degree.
-Members of the class of and 2022 are permitted to apply up to 4 TA credits to the 84 credits required for graduation.
+Students are permitted to apply a maximum of 2 TA credits toward the 84 credits required for awarding of the JD degree.
 No single student may apply more than 2 TA credits for a single course to the 84 credits required for graduation.